 We operate one principal homebuilding business that is organized and reports by division.
-We have seven operating segments (our Central, Midwest, Southeast, Mid-Atlantic, Northwest, West, and Florida divisions) that we aggregate into five qualifying reportable segments at March 31, 2024: our Central, Southeast, Northwest, West, and Florida divisions.
-These segments reflect the way the Company evaluates its business performance and manages its operations.
+We have seven operating segments (our Central, Midwest, Southeast, Mid-Atlantic, Northwest, West, and Florida divisions) that we aggregate into five qualifying reportable segments at September 30, 2024: our Central, Southeast, Northwest, West, and Florida divisions.
+These segments reflect the way we evaluate our business performance and manage our operations.